burner/dstructtotypescript/README.md

 }
 ```

-test/testfileprefix.ts is a file whos containted is prefixed to the resulting
+test/testfileprefix.ts is a file which contains is prefixed to the resulting
 .ts file